al5ina5/muos-recommendations/README.md

 - Ensure ROM files are in the configured ROMs path
 - Check that ROM filenames are reasonably similar to game names
-- Delete `.cache/cache.json` to force a fresh scan
+- By default, the tool always performs a fresh scan.
+Use `--cache` to use a cached ROM list instead.

 ### Missing ROMs